accpires/AnaPires/README.md

 <img align="left" width="140" height="180" src="https://user-images.githubusercontent.com/81449446/193809952-8c877822-9849-45ca-933d-4f55deeeb450.jpg">

 <p align="justify">
 Passionate researcher with 10+ of experience in data manipulation, analysis and visualisation in R, resulting in 3 articles as first author and 9 articles as co-author.
 In these works, I performed data wrangling and ETL to prepare the sequences files to manipulate, analyse and visualize data.
 Fast learner, committed to work, with strong communication and problem-solving skills.
-Seeking to develop and improve data science skills.
+Seeking to develop and improve data analysis skills.
 </p>

 <br/><br/>